 Isn’t there a hostel people can go to?

-During the winter the Glasgow City Mission operate a Winter Night Shelter providing a safe place for up to 40 people.
-Outside of that there are no all year shelters in Glasgow.
+During the winter the Glasgow City Mission operates a Winter Night Shelter providing a safe place for up to 40 people.
+Bethany Christian Trust provides night shelters in Edinburgh between September and May, offering a safe space off the streets for up to 70 people who have nowhere to stay.
+There are no all year round shelters in Glasgow or Edinburgh.

 The Local Authority has a statutory responsibility to house people however tackling the causes and effects of homelessness is a much wider agenda with education, community, health and social care and government involvement.

 Mostly, about 80% of rough sleepers are men.
 The reason so few women seem to rough sleep is that they hide away in order to stay safe, women are particularly vulnerable on the Street.
 The other is that they may often make choices to connect with people that can offer a roof, even though it could be a really bad relationship.
 Some women have said to us ‘better the devil you know’.

 Is rough sleeping illegal?

 According to the vagrancy act of 1824 sleeping on the streets is illegal if you have access to shelter but don’t go.
 The Police do not arrest rough sleepers and are generally sympathetic to the very difficult circumstances people are surviving in.

 Is begging illegal?

 Begging is not illegal in Scotland and beggars can’t be arrested or asked to move on, unless it is seen to be aggressive.

 Should I give money to rough sleepers?

 Begging is a difficult issue and we say a little more about this on our site.
 We would suggest that if you want to donate/help then do it through us or another city homeless charity.
 Alternatively you could volunteer some of your time to help.
 See our volunteering page for details.